Casarecce Pasta Caponata

 Sicilian caponata is similar to French ratatouille.
 However, according to food historians, caponata is older than ratatouille.
 In fact, caponata first appeared in written sources in the early 1700s.
-Some people believe this dish was initially introduced to Sicily by the Spanish.
+Some people believe the Spanish introduced this dish to Sicily.
 Others think it has Arab origins.

 There are also various theories about the origin of the term ‘caponata’.
-In one theory, they say it derives from the capone or lambuga fish (mahi mahi), which was traditionally served with a similar sweet and sour sauce.
+In one theory, they say it derives from the capone or lambuga fish (mahi mahi), which Sicilians traditionally ate with a similar sweet and sour sauce.
 Another belief is that the name comes from the Latin noun ‘caupona’ (tavern) and from the adjective ‘cauponia’, meaning ‘tavern food’.
 Of course, there are other theories too.

 There’s a recipe for a fish-based caponata in an 1839 cookbook called ‘Theoretical and practical cuisine’ by Ippolito Cavalcanti.
 This recipe is quite rich and consists of a sort of toasted bread (perhaps today’s freselle) soaked with vinegar and seasoned with sugar, salt, pepper, oil, capone fish (sometimes replaced by mackerel), lettuce, escarole, cucumber, olives and sweet peppers!

 In some places, they still sometimes make caponata with capone or even octopus.
 However, nowadays the most popular fish pairings are grilled or pan fried swordfish or fresh tuna.